locnho/AqualinkD/README.md

 Hardware

-The hardware that I used is "Radxa Zero 3W with 2GB RAM/16GB eMMC.
+The original hardware was "Radxa Zero 3W with 2GB RAM/16GB eMMC".
 For mounting, use this 3D model - https://github.com/locnho/AqualinkD/blob/master/extras/Radxa%20Zero%203W%20AquaLinkD%20mount.3mf.
+But the software for this "Radxa Zero 3W" isn't stable.
+I would lose network connection or RS485 would fail.

+As such, I had switched to Raspberry PI 5 for 3 weeks now and had no issue.
+It is powered via 60W USB plug.

 ## AquaLinkd Info